ssardina-research/sarl-prolog-cap/README.md

 The capacity provided is **KB_Prolog** (under package `io.sarl.extras`).
 The skills are **SWI_KB_Prolog** and **SWIJPL_KB_Prolog**.

 The skills implementing the capacity rely on [Mochalog](https://github.com/ssardina/mochalog) and [JPL](https://jpl7.org) frameworks, which provide a high-level view and API of SWI Prolog in Java.

 This package can be obtained via Maven using JitPack: <https://jitpack.io/#org.bitbucket.ssardina-research/sarl-prolog-cap>

+Version convention: Major.Minor.<SARL Version>.
+For example, 1.3.0.7.2 is version 1.3 for SARL 0.7.2.

 ----------------------------------
 ## TABLE OF CONTENTS